 Lithodora is a beautiful and easy-to-grow perennial plant.
 This low-growing flower is ideal for use in rock gardens, near pathways, and around the edges of flower borders.
-Producing a profusion of blue blooms in late spring to early summer, lithodora requires little maintenance to thrive.
+Producing a profusion of blue blooms in late spring to early summer, lithodora requires very little maintenance to thrive.
 Beyond consistent schedules of irrigation and fertilization, learning to properly trim and prune lithodora plants will help to ensure healthy plants for many seasons to come.

 When to Prune Lithodora

-In discussing when to prune lithodora plants, there are quite a few considerations.
-Pruning lithodora plants can happen different times throughout the season.
+When discussing when to prune lithodora plants, there are quite a few considerations.
+Pruning lithodora plants can happen at different times throughout the season.
 While trimming and rejuvenation are most likely to occur in the early season, the removal of overgrown plant matter in late winter will also be important in maintaining quality plants.